EpsilonNought117/apac/README.md

 ﻿# ⚙️ libapac

-**libapac** is a high-performance, single-threaded, arbitrary-precision arithmetic library written in C.
+**libapac** is a high-performance, single-threaded, arbitrary-precision arithmetic library.

 ---